KDE Plasma 5

-KDE Plasma 5 is the fifth and current generation of the graphical workspaces environment created by KDE primarily for Linux systems.
+KDE Plasma 5 is the fifth generation of the KDE Plasma graphical workspaces environment, created by KDE primarily for Linux systems.
 KDE Plasma 5 is the successor of KDE Plasma 4 and was first released on 15 July 2014.
+It was succeeded by KDE Plasma 6 on 28 February 2024.

-It includes a new default theme, known as "Breeze", as well as increased convergence across different devices.
-The graphical interface was fully migrated to QML, which uses OpenGL for hardware acceleration, which resulted in better performance and reduced power consumption.
+Plasma 5 includes a new default theme, "Breeze", and increased convergence across different devices.
+The graphical interface was fully migrated to QML, which uses OpenGL for hardware acceleration, providing better performance and reduced power consumption.

 Plasma Mobile is a Plasma 5 variant for Linux-based smartphones.

 Overview

 Software architecture

-KDE Plasma 5 is built using Qt 5 and KDE Frameworks 5, predominantly plasma-framework.

-It improves support for HiDPI displays and ships a convergable graphical shell, which can adjust itself according to the device in use.
+KDE Plasma 5 is built using Qt 5 and KDE Frameworks 5.
+It improves support for HiDPI displays and ships a convergent graphical shell, which can adjust itself according to the device in use.
 5.0 also includes a new default theme, dubbed Breeze.
 Qt 5's QtQuick 2 uses a hardware-accelerated OpenGL(ES) scene graph (canvas) to compose and render graphics on the screen, which allows for the offloading of computationally expensive graphics rendering tasks onto the GPU, freeing up resources on the system's main CPU.